Renault ZOE electric motor, drive and performance

-The Renault ZOE is offered with two motors – the R110 and the R135, offering 107 and 134bhp respectively.
-We’ve driven the R110 in the pre-facelift car and it’s fine around town, but can feel a bit gutless on the open road.
+The Renault ZOE is offered with two motors: the R110 and the R135, making 107 and 134bhp respectively.
+We’ve driven the R110 and it’s fine around town, but can feel a bit gutless on the open road.

 If you regularly do motorway stretches, the R135 is the better bet – especially since you have to go for this punchier motor to get CCS fast charging, which makes longer journeys easier.

 Significantly updated suspension, steering and brakes mean this ZOE is usefully better to drive than before.
 It’s stable and confidence-inspiring – enough to make it fit for regular motorway miles.
 There’s plenty of grip if you want fun, although it always feels like a sensible steer regardless of how you drive it.

 Renault ZOE electric motor, 0-62mph and acceleration